 Not sure what to grow?
-Test out this seed growing guide tool.
+Check out our garden calendar.

 Your garden is buzzing with insects and bugs for your little ones to find and learn about.
 Head outdoors with the kids armed with a pen, paper and magnifying glass to learn about all walks of life and hone their observation skills by uncovering the secret lives of bugs.

 Kids will learn to pay attention to smaller details while getting into your garden’s nooks and crannies looking for their new eight or six legged friends.

 There’s a tonne of backyard games you can make at home using everyday household items.